X-ray dark-field signal reduction due to hardening of the visibility spectrum: Introduction

-Grating-based X-ray phase-contrast imaging (GBI)\cite{David2002, Momose2003, Weitkamp2005}, has however been successfully adapted to use with low-coherence X-ray sources \cite{Pfeiffer2006}.

-In GBI, an optical grating is introduced in the beam which generates periodic intensity modulations (``fringes'') at certain downstream distances.
-This is commonly achieved by exploiting the Talbot or fractional Talbot effect\cite{Guigay2004}, but the direct shadow of an attenuating grating can also be used\cite{Huang2009}.
-From the distortion of the fringes due to the imaged sample, information about attenuation, phase-shift, and loss of visibility (the normalized contrast of the fringe pattern) can then be retrieved.
+Grating-based X-ray imaging \cite{David2002, Momose2003, Weitkamp2005}, has however been adapted to use with low-coherence X-ray sources \cite{Pfeiffer2006}.
+In this imaging technique, an optical grating (modulation grating, $G_1$) is introduced in the beam which generates periodic intensity modulations (fringes) at certain downstream distances.
+This is commonly achieved by exploiting the (fractional) Talbot effect\cite{Guigay2004}, but the shadow of an attenuating grating can also be used\cite{Huang2009,Olivo2007}.
+Information about attenuation, phase-shift, and loss of fringe contrast (visibility) can be retrieved from the changes of the fringes caused by the sample.

-Typically however, detector pixels are larger than the fringe period, requiring an attenuating grating in front of the detector, with a grating period matching those of the fringes.
-The fringes' average distortion over each pixel can then be analyzed by acquiring multiple images, while one of the gratings is laterally moved in equidistant steps, over a distance of at least one full grating period\cite{Weitkamp2005}.

-This method has low demands to temporal coherence\cite{Weitkamp2005}, and can be adapted to X-ray sources with low spatial coherence by introducing an attenuating grating near the source, which converts the large source spot into a periodic array of line sources\cite{Pfeiffer2006}.
-The inter-grating distances and grating periods are matched such that the fringes generated by adjacent line sources are in phase, exploiting the so-called Lau effect.
+In order to detect ultra-small-angle scatter (in the \SI{}{\micro\radian} range) with reasonable system lengths, fringe patterns smaller than typical detector pixel sizes are used.
+This requires an attenuating grating (analyzer grating, $G_2$) in front of the detector, with a pitch matching that of the fringes.
+The fringes' average distortion over each pixel can then be analyzed with the phase-stepping technique, i.e., by acquiring multiple images, while one of the gratings is laterally moved \cite{Weitkamp2005}.
+This method is compatible with polychromatic X-ray sources\cite{Weitkamp2005}, and can be adapted to sources with low spatial coherence by introducing a grating near the X-ray source (source grating, $G_0$), which generates a periodic array of line sources\cite{Pfeiffer2006}.

-Like attenuation and phase shift, the local reduction of visibility by a sample can be interpreted as an imaging modality: it has been called X-ray dark-field\cite{Pfeiffer2008}, and is a measure of small-angle X-ray scattering caused by a sample.
-The connection between the dark-field signal and sample microstructure has been examined in detail\cite{Yashiro2010, Lynch2011, Strobl2014, Prade2015, Gkoumas2016}.
+Like attenuation and phase shift, visibility reduction can be interpreted as an imaging signal: besides the spectral effects mentioned below, the X-ray dark-field\cite{Pfeiffer2008} is a measure of ultra-small-angle X-ray scatter caused by a sample.
+The signal's relationship to sample microstructure has been examined in a wide range of works \cite{Yashiro2010, Lynch2011, Strobl2014, Prade2015, Gkoumas2016, Ludwig2019, Graetz2020}.